Can you play the guitar? Can you sing your favorite song?

 Also checkout an article on How Many Strings Does a Guitar Have.

 There is no replacing the good old practice.
-Practice singing and playing the guitar at the same time.
+Practice how to sing and play Guitar at the same time metal?
 Just practice the starting and the ending again and again.
 Make sure you have got the bridge perfectly.
 And remember the chorus of the song is the best part so practice the chorus to match your energy with the songs.
 Practice how you will stand or sit during the performance in front of a mirror.
 Get the height of the mic stand, or the chair, or the stool right so that you don’t look like you have bad posture.
 And keep on practicing.
 Have a little show for your family and friends maybe even your pets!